 - (1) LIVESTOCK FACILITIES.
-The standards and specifications for design, construction, operation and maintenance of livestock facilities are those identified in the USDA-NRCS Field Office Technical Guide and the Wisconsin Administrative Codes. - (2) LIVESTOCK FACILITY SETBACK REQUIREMENTS.
+The standards and specifications for design, construction, operation and maintenance of livestock facilities are those identified in the Technical Guide and the Wisconsin Administrative Codes. - (2) LIVESTOCK FACILITY SETBACK REQUIREMENTS.
 All new livestock facilities shall be sited a minimum of 50 feet from wells, and 300 feet from wetlands and surface water.
-A livestock facility may be sited between 300 feet and 75 feet from wetlands and surface water with an approved variance from the Department. - (3) LIVESTOCK WASTE STORAGE FACILITIES AND TRANSFER SYSTEMS.
-The standards and specifications for design, construction, abandonment/closure, operation and maintenance of livestock waste storage facilities or transfer systems are those identified in the USDA-NRCS Field Office Technical Guide and the Wisconsin Administrative Codes. - (4) LIVESTOCK WASTE STORAGE FACILITIES SETBACK REQUIREMENTS.
+Variances from these setbacks can only be granted by the Department in accordance with sec.
+13.14 of this Chapter. - (3) LIVESTOCK WASTE STORAGE FACILITIES AND TRANSFER SYSTEMS.
+The standards and specifications for design, construction, abandonment/closure, operation and maintenance of livestock waste storage facilities or transfer systems are those identified in the Technical Guide and the Wisconsin Administrative Codes. - (4) LIVESTOCK WASTE STORAGE FACILITIES SETBACK REQUIREMENTS.
 All new livestock waste storage facilities shall be sited a minimum of 300 feet from wetlands and surface water.
-A livestock waste storage facility may be sited between 300 feet and 75 feet from wetlands and surface water with an approved variance from the Department. - (5) LIVESTOCK WASTE MANAGEMENT AND UTILIZATION.
-Livestock wastes for which storage permits are issued under this chapter of the Code and all wastes from existing livestock waste storage facilities shall be managed and utilized in accordance with all applicable current USDA-NRCS Technical Standards.
-A current Nutrient Management Plan shall be submitted by the owner or operator of the livestock waste storage facility by March 31st annually to the Department until the livestock waste storage facility is no longer in use or it has been properly abandoned/closed. - (6) LIVESTOCK WASTE MANAGEMENT AND APPLICATION REQUIREMENTS.
-All livestock waste shall be managed and applied in accordance with all applicable technical standards.
-The following setbacks and separation distances are required for all sources of livestock waste applied within the county. - (a) Livestock waste and organic by-products shall not be applied to the following areas unless injected or incorporated within 72 hours: - (1) Within 300 feet of surface water - (2) Within 300 feet up-gradient of sinkholes, cracked bedrock, or wells. - (b) Livestock waste and organic by-products shall not be applied on frozen or snow covered ground in the following areas: - (1) Within 300 feet of surface water
+Variances from these setbacks can only be granted by the Department in accordance with sec.
+13.14 of this Chapter. - (5) LIVESTOCK WASTE MANAGEMENT AND UTILIZATION.
+Livestock waste for which transfer/storage permits are issued under this chapter of the Code and all waste from existing livestock waste transfer/storage facilities shall comply with Technical Standard 590, s.
+ATCP 50.04 (3), Wis.
+Admin.
+Code, and s.
+NR 151.07, Wis.
+Admin.
+Code.
+A current Nutrient Management Plan shall be submitted to the Department by the owner or operator of the livestock waste transfer/storage facility by March 31st annually. - (6) LIVESTOCK WASTE MANAGEMENT AND APPLICATION.
+All livestock waste shall comply Technical Standard 590, s.
+ATCP 50.04 (3), Wis.
+Admin.
+Code, and s.
+NR 151.07, Wis.
+Admin.
+Code.
+A Winnebago County Livestock Waste Application Guidance Document is available at the Department office and on the Winnebago County Land and Water Conservation Department website.